HP TECH TAKES /...

 The aspect ratio references a display’s width and height.
 In the past, older models of computer monitors had a 4:3 aspect ratio - you know, the square PCs you grew up with.

 Today, most computer monitors have widescreen displays with an aspect ratio of 16:9.
-TV shows and films also typically shoot in a 16:9 aspect ratio.
+TV shows and films are typically shot in a 16:9 aspect ratio.

 Certain portable PCs sometimes have a smaller or more narrow aspect ratio, such as 3:2 or 16:10.
 The less popular 4:3 monitor size, however, is basically obsolete in today’s evolving tech landscape.